fearlsgroove/drupal-views_ajax_history/README.txt

 ------------

 download history.js from https://github.com/balupton/History.js and extract
-in a 'history.js' folder inside your libraries folder.
+it in your libraries folder.
+Make sure the folder name is 'history.js'.